MixV2/EpicResearch/docs/README.md

 # Prerequisites
 It is recommended you read through this before getting started.
-These applications will greatly help with accessing REST APIs in general.
+These tools will greatly help with accessing REST APIs in general.

-## Programs
+## Tools
 - **A REST API client**
   Used to send HTTP requests and view the responses
   - [Insomnia](https://insomnia.rest/)